prisma/prisma1/docs/04-Reference/03-Database/02-Data-Modelling.md

 The relation name determines the name of mutations to connect or disconnect nodes in the relation.
 Relation names can only contain **alphanumeric characters** and need to start with an uppercase letter.
 They can contain **maximally 64 characters**.

-*Relation names are unique on a project level.*
+*Relation names are unique on a service level.*

 ##### Examples